remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_flavors.md

 #Flavor management
 ![Screenshot](/images/Administrator/Flavor/Administrator_Flavor_Management.png)

-In RemoteLabz, administrators can manage the amount of memory (RAM) and possibly disk space allocated to a device through different presets called flavors.
-By default, five differents flavors are provided with RemoteLabz  :
+In RemoteLabz, administrators can manage the amount of memory (RAM) allocated to a device through different presets called flavors.
+By default, five different flavors are provided :

  * **xx-small-256** : allocate 256 megabytes of RAM.
  * **x-small-512** : allocate 512 megabytes of RAM.